calkan27/Project2-ARDS-prediction---released/README.md

 We can now use the model we fine-tuned above to make predictions on some test examples to see whether fine-tuning the large language model improve its ability to follow instructions/the tasks we're asking it to perform.

-The model-path can be seen at the end of training/fine-tuning, as seen in this screenshot.
-You need to get a Huggingface Write API to upload